2 Forecast

 For a time unit of a year, specify a starting value of a year, such as 2015.
 Then, for each period within the year, a season, specify the starting value.
 For yearly data, set frequency to 1, essentially no seasons within the time unit of a year, just annual data.
 For quarters, with frequency set to 4, this starting value would be a number from 1 to 4, or, for months, a starting value from 1 to 12.
 For weekly data, set the frequency to 52.
 To account for leap years, set the frequency to 365.25/7.

 In the following example, convert the data in the d data frame for the variable Sales to a ts object, with the name Sales_ts.
-Store this new object, Sales_ts, in the user’s workspace, the global environment (contents viewed in the Environment tab, upper-right corner in RStudio).
-Sales_ts is not stored within a data frame, so there is no d$ in front of the name of the time series object, just the variable name Sales_ts.
+Store this new object, Sales_ts, not in a data frame but as an object in the user’s workspace, the global environment (contents viewed in the Environment tab, upper-right corner in RStudio).
+Because sales_ts is not stored within a data frame, there is no d$ in front of the name of the time series object, just the variable name Sales_ts.
 If the value of a parameter consists of multiple values, such as for the start parameter, then define the multiple values as a vector grouped by the R function that defines a vector: c().

 Sales_ts <- ts(d$Sales, frequency=4, start=c(2015,1))